Baltasarq/mspac/README.md

 ### Installing a package

-That will install package1 and package2 with pacman
+The following command will install package1 and package2:

 `mspac install package1 package2`

+### Removing a package

+Remove package1 and package2:

+`mspac remove package1 package2`

 ### Updating the repositories

-That will update the repositories with pacman
+You can easily update the repositories:

 `mspac update`

 ### Upgrading packages

-Upgrades with pacman all packages that are not up-to-date
+Upgrades all packages that are not up-to-date:

 `mspac upgrade`

+### Syncing packages

+Updates the repositories and then updates all packages that are not up-to-date:

+`mspac sync`

 ### Remove unused / orphan packages

-That will remove packages that are no longer needed in the system
+Remove packages that are no longer needed in the system:

 `mspac autoremove`